TIY-TN-FEE-2016-spring/gitbook/week-5/views/detail.md

 ```

 See the interactive demo below.
-When the button is clicked, the code above will be run and you will notice that the elements will have thier HTML updated.
+When the button is clicked, the code above will be run and you will notice that the elements will have their HTML updated.

 <blockquote>